-When applying for a credit card you’ll usually see a place to add authorized users.
+When applying for a credit card, you’ll usually see a place to add authorized users.
 The banks will phrase it like “ADD UP TO FIVE PEOPLE TO YOUR ACCOUNT FOR NO EXTRA CHARGE!”
-If you do this, the bank will send credit cards for everyone.
+If you do this, the bank will send credit cards to everyone.
 Great, right?
 Maybe, maybe not.
-Here’s a quick rundown of what an authorized user is and why it may be a good, or a bad, idea to add one to your account.
+Here’s a quick rundown of what an authorized user is and why it may be a good or a bad idea to add one to your account.